theIvanR/torch-on-clunkers/README.md

 Once the wheel is built, test the installation using the provided **sanity checker** script and enjoy 🚀

-🎉 Congratulations!
-You now have a fully native Windows build of PyTorch for Kepler GPUs—and a portable wheel you can install anywhere.
-Feel free to tweak flags to suit other architectures, CPU features, or profiling needs.
-Enjoy!

 # Building Newer Versions of Torch (>2.0.1)
 *MASSIVE DUMPSTERFIRE* on windows, coming soon,